Select and admit to doctoral courses

 If you have vacancies left on a course after the end of the application period, you may advertise the course further through the website for vacancies on doctoral courses.

 Please note, though, that both the admission process for these additional applicants and the registration (admission) in Ladok will be manual.
+See Late applications below.

-Late applications received after the course catalogue has closed for application are processed manually and should not (and can't) be entered into KIWAS.
-The supervisor certificate (see document below) has to be attached to the admission email.
 The course responsible department is responsible for that these course participants are manually added (admitted) to the course occasion in Ladok.
 Send a complete participant list to the Ladok administrator for doctoral education at the department responsible for the course.

-Workflow for the course catalogue's courses
+Workflow for admission to the course catalogue's courses